mikumeda/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 2. Use the *targetUri* parameter on the **Update-HybridApplication** cmdlet to change the value of the internalURL from a specific server to your load balancer endpoint.

-3. Use the unique endpoint GUID value for your tenant for the *appId* parameter (for example, 6ca7c832-49a2-4a5d-aeae-a616f6d4b8e7). **Note that this GUID value is not the agent ID**.
+3. Use the unique endpoint GUID value for your tenant for the *appId* parameter (for example, 6ca7c832-49a2-4a5d-aeae-a616f6d4b8e7). **Note that this GUID value is not the Agent ID**.
 To find the endpoint GUID value, use either of the following procedures:

    - From the `TargetSharingEPR` value: